 RISE Award Addresses

-The RISE Research Award is given annually to recognize outstanding student research on socially and economically under-represented populations.
+The RISE Research Award is given annually to recognize outstanding student research on socially and economically under-represented populations, or by students of diverse racial, ethnic, and cultural backgrounds.
 The winners, selected by a panel of their peers, will present their research in symposium format.
 The goal of this event is to increase awareness of the need for diverse perspectives in psychological science.

 Student Research Award Addresses